Best E-Ink Tablet: Our favourite tablets for reading and note-taking

 How we test

-Every tablet in this list has been properly tested and used for an extended period of time by one of our product experts.
+One of our product experts has properly tested every tablet on this list and used it for an extended period of time.
 We categorically do not recommend a product unless it has been put through our lab tests and used by the reviewer as their main tablet for at least five days.

 When a device is sent in for review with optional extras, such as a stylus and keyboard cover, we’ll assess its performance both as a standalone product as well as with any accompanying peripherals.